ndnestor/Awesome-Links/README.md

 6. From the dropdown menu, click "Open in browser window".

 ### Updating and running the Server
-These are the steps for running the server on the current version of the master branch:
+These are the steps for running the server on the current version of the master branch (note that you will need to have generated a [personal access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) with the "repo" permission):
 1. [SSH into the server](#ssh-ing-into-the-server).
 2. [Reattach to the server's Screen](https://linuxize.com/post/how-to-use-linux-screen/#reattach-to-a-linux-screen).
 If there is not one, start a new [named Screen session](https://linuxize.com/post/how-to-use-linux-screen/#starting-named-session).
 3. [Stop the web server](#stopping-the-web-server) if it is already running.